GAM-team/GAM/docs/Chrome-Policies.md

     true: Allow permissive behavior.
     false: Use default navigation protections.

+chrome.devices.managedguest.ClientCertificates: Client certificates.
+  autoSelectCertificateForUrls: TYPE_LIST
+    Automatically select for these sites.
+If a site matching a pattern specified here requests a client certificate, Chrome will automatically select one for it.
+More information and example values can be found in https://support.google.com/chrome/a/answer/2657289#AutoSelectCertificateForUrls.

 chrome.devices.managedguest.ClipboardSettings: Clipboard.
   defaultClipboardSetting: TYPE_ENUM
     BLOCK_CLIPBOARD: Do not allow any site to use the clipboard site permission.